zhousarah/azure-compute-docs/articles/virtual-machines/linux/redhat-create-upload-vhd.md

 1. Convert the qcow2 image to the VHD format.

     > [!NOTE]
-    > here's a known bug in qemu-img versions >=2.2.1 that results in an improperly formatted VHD.
+    > There's a known bug in qemu-img versions >=2.2.1 that results in an improperly formatted VHD.
 The issue has been fixed in QEMU 2.6.
 We recommend that you use either qemu-img 2.2.0 or lower, or update to 2.6 or higher.
 For more information, see [this website](https://bugs.launchpad.net/qemu/+bug/1490611).
     >

     First convert the image to raw format: